henry2004y/CFDnotes/chap4/index.md

 ## More Things to Try

 * The code I have now is based on unstructured triangular mesh.
-It should be pretty easy to convert that to a structured rectangular mesh, with a different set of basis functions described in the note.
+It should be pretty easy to convert that to a structured rectangular mesh, with a natural extension of tensor products from 1D.

 * Curved boundary: not so interesting me at the moment because I am not doing high fidelity boundary layer simulations, but may be important if I have a chance to work on that in the future.